microsoft/sqldev/_includes/partials/ruby/crudunix.md

 ## Step 2.2 Create a Ruby on Rails app that connects to SQL Server using the Active Record ORM.

 Change to your home directory.
-Install Ruby on Rails (RoR)
+Install Ruby on Rails (RoR).
 ```terminal
 gem install rails
 ```
 Create a new RoR application and specify SQL Server as the database.
 This will create a new directory and install the gem dependencies required.
-This includes tiny_tds and [activerecord-sqlserver-adapter](https://github.com/rails-sqlserver/activerecord-sqlserver-adapter).
+This includes TinyTDS and [activerecord-sqlserver-adapter](https://github.com/rails-sqlserver/activerecord-sqlserver-adapter).

 ```terminal
 rails new SqlServerRailsSample --database=sqlserver